 Where do you see a lot of organizations go wrong with performance management?

-Based on my experience, I see organizations placing performance management as a once-a-year isolated mandatory event.
+Based on my experience, I see organizations placing performance management as a once-a-year isolated mandatory event rather than viewing it as an ongoing performance management cycle.

 The dreaded year-end performance management session sometimes includes a scary conversation that determines raises, promotions, or perhaps the infamous PIP (performance improvement plan).